sourcegraph/sourcegraph-public-snapshot/doc/admin/access-control/index.md

   ````

 ## OpenID filter

-  The same as in the above auth providers.
+**allowSignup**

   It allows new users to creating their accounts via OpenID, or blocks the sign-up when set to `false`.

   ````
     {